-After making the bread dough, you'll want to follow six steps to prepare for freezing:
+After making the bread dough, follow these six steps to freeze it:

 - Let the bread go through its first rise, as most yeast bread goes through two rises.
 Allow the bread to rise in a greased bowl as per recipe instructions.

 - After the first rise, punch down the dough and knead.
-Then, shape the bread dough into loaves or one single loaf.
+Then, shape the bread dough into a loaf or loaves.

-- Place the loaf (or loaves) in a greased bread pan and cover with a greased plastic wrap to prevent sticking.
+- Place the loaf (or loaves) in a bread pan lined with greased plastic wrap to prevent sticking.
 This also allows the dough loaves to hold their shape when frozen.

-- Place bread pans in the freezer and let the dough freeze for about 10 hours.
+- Place the bread pans in the freezer and let the dough freeze for about 10 hours.

-- After 10 hours, remove the bread dough from the pans.
-Then, wrap it in plastic wrap and place it in a resealable plastic freezer bag.
+- Remove the frozen bread dough from the pans.
+Wrap it in plastic wrap and place it in a resealable plastic freezer bag.

-- Date the bag(s) of dough loaves and place in the freezer immediately.
+- Date the bag(s) of dough and place it in the freezer immediately.
 Your dough can be frozen for up to four weeks.

 Using Frozen Bread Dough

-Because the dough went through only one rise, it still needs to go through the second one.
-Thus, don't put a frozen loaf of bread dough directly in the oven.
-Plan a night ahead for the second rise—it's better than having to spend a whole day making bread dough.
+Your dough still needs to go through a second rise before baking, so don't put a frozen loaf of bread dough directly in the oven.
+Plan a night ahead for the second rise—since it's handsoff, it's still easier than spending a whole day making bread dough.

-To use frozen dough loaves, remove a loaf from the freezer the night before you want to bake it.
-Keep the loaf wrapped in the plastic, and let it thaw overnight in the refrigerator.
-After the dough has thawed, place it in a greased bread pan, cover, and let it rise.
+To use a frozen loaf of dough, remove it from the freezer the night before you want to bake it.
+Keep the loaf wrapped in the plastic and let it thaw overnight in the refrigerator.
+Place the thawed dough in a greased bread pan, cover, and let it rise on the counter.
 Bake the bread at the temperature and length of time described in the recipe.

-When you're ready to use your dough, first put it through the second rise and add another teaspoon of yeast to help it rise better.
-Then, you can simply drop it in a jug, add an appropriate amount of warm water with sugar, and allow it to froth.
-Make sure that you cook it to the second rise as normal in the oven.
-Do not thaw your bread dough in a microwave oven, as the yeast can easily be killed.
+When you're ready to use your dough, defrost and put it through the second rise before baking as normal in the oven.
+Do not thaw your dough in a microwave oven, as the yeast can easily be killed.